friendshipCoin/friendshipcoin/README.md

 ----------------

 Friendshipcoin is a half-assed copy of Litecoin developed by some friends for the purpose of learning more about crypto currency
- - 2.5 minute block targets
+ - 1 minute block targets
  - subsidy halves in 200k blocks
  - 37,436,374,470 total coins
  - 0-376,370 coins per block
- - retarget difficulty once per hour
+ - retarget difficulty every block using DigiShield

-For more information, as well as an immediately useable, binary version of the Friendshipcoin client sofware, see http://www.friendshipcoin.org.
+For more information, as well as an immediately useable, binary version of the Friendshipcoin client sofware, see http://www.friendshipcoins.com.

 License
 -------